fybrik/fybrik/samples/kubeflow/README.md

 cd -
 ```

-Before running the notebook you need to modify the following statements in the `Get Data` cell:
+4. Before running the notebook you need to modify the following statements in the `Get Data` cell in the notebook:
 ```python
 ...
 client = fl.connect("grpc://<arrow-flight-module-service>.<arrow-flight-module-ns>.svc.cluster.local:80")